bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:00:16

 This is the second half of the conversation with Tim and Peter.
-If you have not listened to the first half, I'd suggest going back and listening to that episode.
+If you have not listened to the first half I'd suggest going back and listening to that episode.
-We cover all sorts of fun things, including when to roll your own cryptography, why we prefer Schnorr signatures over EdDSA, Schnorr efficiency improvements, Multi-Sig, MuSig, interactive versus non-interactive signing, FROST, and more.
+We cover all sorts of fun things, including when to roll your own cryptography, why we prefer Schnorr signatures over ECDSA, Schnorr efficiency improvements, Multi-Sig, MuSig, interactive versus non-interactive signing, FROST, and more.
 So, we're going to pick things back up talking about nesting.
 We'll cover ROAST, block-wide aggregation, adaptive signatures, atomic swaps.
-This is a great conversation, and I hope you enjoyed as much as I enjoyed recording it.
+This is a great conversation and I hope you enjoy it as much as I enjoyed recording it.

 ## Nesting